revsystems/jQuery-Tie/README.md

 Please note that this plugin can be tricky and needs to be refined further before it is considered non-beta.

+# Demo

+You can see some examples [here](http://dl.dropbox.com/u/124192/websites/jquerytie/index.html).

 ## Features

   * Tie one element's appearance to another's, even when JS modifies the page